steveperkins/serverless-find-resource/README.md

 ## Installation

-1. Run `npm i @steveperkins/serverless-find-resource --save-dev`.
+1. Run `npm i serverless-find-resource --save-dev`.
 Of course you also need Serverless to be installed because this is a Serverless plugin.
 2. In your Serverless template add `serverless-find-resource` to your `plugins` section:

 ```
 plugins:
-  - "@steveperkins/serverless-find-resource"
+  - serverless-find-resource
 ```

 ### Early Access